 Embryolisse Lait-Crème Concentré ($16).
 I generally don’t need my moisturizer to treat (I use all sorts of serums for this)—I just want a cream that will nourish my skin without overdosing and clogging, plus work as an effective makeup base.
 This does all that.

 Vichy Minéral 89 Daily Booster ($30).
 Before I apply any aforementioned serums, I make sure that my skin is well hydrated and thus most receptive to treatment.
 I love a hyaluronic acid-based formulation for this, and this one is just about the best I’ve come across.

 What about French-girl hair.
 Is there a secret?

 Ah yes, the old I-just-tumbled-out-of-the-sheets-this-sexily look.
-While French women in general aren’t slaves to their hair in the way that other women can be (they don’t want to look as though they’ve spent mind-numbing amounts of time with their GHD) they certainly don’t put in zero effort.
+While French women in general aren’t [obsessed with] their hair in the way that other women can be (they don’t want to look as though they’ve spent mind-numbing amounts of time with their GHD) they certainly don’t put in zero effort.
 They ensure that they have a good haircut that gives movement and shape, and they use high-quality hair care that allows them to wash-and-go.
 Once this solid base is established, a certain breeziness when it comes to styling is fine, and actually suits the overall style of French women, as it balances out what could be an overly contrived effect.
 Not that this laissez-faire hair is an ageless strategy; as French women age, they will probably make more of an effort to wear their hair up, or in neat bobs.
 As Caroline de Maigret and the co-authors of How to Be Parisian noted: “As your face gets messier with age, your hair can get neater for balance.”
 Again, there’s that idea of balance.
 Just what we’d expect from women who happily sip a glass of wine with lunch.